Lili KOLISKO

 potencies and the result of the measurements was a wonderfully

 harmonious curve.
-To begin with, then, we investigated the effect
+To begin with, then, we investigated the

-by means of the capillary-analytical method, inserting strips of
+substances by means of the capillary-analytical method,

-filter paper in small glass vessels each containing one of the
+inserting strips of filter paper in small glass vessels each

-different potencies.
-Through the course of the year we
+containing one of the different potencies.
+Through the course of

-lead, antimony and so forth.
+gold, iron, tin, lead, antimony and so forth.

-Apart from the study of the effect of the potency, we observed the
+Apart from the study of the effect of the potency, we observed

-pictures produced by gold, silver, copper, iron and how the
+the pictures produced by gold, silver, copper, iron and how the

-pictures changed in the course of a month, a year and, finally, in
+pictures changed in the course of a month, a year and, finally,

-entirely to the subject of gold.
+an essay devoted entirely to the subject of gold.

 For the sake of explaining the experiments described in this